ArghyaChatterjee/natnet_ros_cpp/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7773546.svg)](https://doi.org/10.5281/zenodo.7773546)

+## Crazyflie mocap
+Natnet ROS was used as part of crazyflie drone position tracking in 3D.
+A lander was created whose position was also tracked by the mocap with sufficient accuracy.

 ## Introduction
 This package contains a ROS driver for the NatNet protocol used by the OptiTrack motion capture system.
 It supports NatNet versions 4.0 (Motive 2.2 and higher).
 The NatNet SDK provided by the optitrack can be found [here](https://optitrack.com/support/downloads/developer-tools.html#natnet-sdk).
 It will be downloaded under `deps/NatnetSDK` while building it for the first time.
 NatNet protocol is used for streaming live motion capture data (rigid bodies, skeletons etc) across the shared network.